-The whistleblowing system (BKMS® System) serves for securely and confidentially receiving, processing and managing reports concerning violations of the compliance rules of BERTELSMANN.
-The processing of personal data within the framework of the BKMS® System is based on the justified interest of our company in discovering and preventing abuses and thereby averting damage to BERTELSMANN, BERTELSMANN group companies, employees and customers.
+The whistleblowing system (BKMS® Incident Reporting) serves for securely and confidentially receiving, processing and managing reports concerning violations of the compliance rules of BERTELSMANN.
+The processing of personal data within the framework of the BKMS® Incident Reporting is based on the justified interest of our company in discovering and preventing abuses and thereby averting damage to BERTELSMANN, BERTELSMANN group companies, employees and customers.
 The legal foundation for this processing of personal data is therefore Article 6 paragraph 1 f) EU-GDPR.

 Confidential handling of reports